mienaikoe/ziyu/Lore/Plot.md

 ### Part 2 - Kip
 Ch8
 Kip is in Ulu.
 He finds Cas and Wan.
+They survive the cold.

+Kip ventures into the forest, gets trapped, watches as his cohort gets captured.
+(Forest is one big tree that never dies)

 Ch9
-The shadestead rulers capture them.
-Kip tries to share with them that their shade trees are about to die, but they call him an imbecile and enslave them all.
+Kip tries to share about the obstruction, but they all laugh and enslave them, give Kip the worst job.
 Cas notices that they hunt and eat a giant sea mammal they call shayadj after the Palinian word for water and deer [sha=water yadj=deer].
 They infer that the shadesteaders might survive the darkness longer than anyone on the continent, and that there must be boats that catch shayadj.

 Ch10